jpueberbach4/bp.markets.ingest/dukascopy/README.md

 Time shifts cannot be applied incrementally because timestamps affect all aggregation boundaries.

 **Note:** MT4: Additional "origin"-rules are needed on the 4H timeframe for eg DEU.IDX-EUR.
 See config.yaml for an example for DEU.IDX-EUR.
 In the weekend i will build more detailed instructions on how to handle all commodities, indices, crypto and forex (for Dukascopy).
-Validations are still ongoing.
+Validations are still ongoing (also looking into the volume).
+Step by step we are achieving full MT-4 compatibility.

 ## Notice